nCine/nCine-site/download-master.md

 - You will never see again errors about reserved OpenGL uniforms or attributes not being found (like `gl_VertexID`)
 - Non-compiling shaders will not fatal assert like they did before
 - Fixes to the methods dealing with vertices and indices of the Lua API of the `MeshSprite` class
+- The `minBatchSize`/`maxBatchSize` rendering settings have been fixed and will not cause flickering when batching

 ## June 2022